DPhil in Medical Sciences

 Whilst you must register three referees, the department may start the assessment of your application if two of the three references are submitted by the course deadline and your application is otherwise complete.
 Please note that you may still be required to ensure your third referee supplies a reference for consideration.

-One of your referees should be from your undergraduate degree and one should be from you most recent or current masters degree.
-Although your references should generally be academic, you may use up to one relevant professional reference – for example, a reference from an industrial placement.
+One of your referees should be from your undergraduate degree and one should be from your most recent or current masters degree.
+Although your references should generally be academic, you may provide up to one relevant professional reference – for example, a reference from an industrial placement.

-Your references will support intellectual ability, academic achievement, motivation, and ability to work in a group.
+Your references should support intellectual ability, academic achievement, motivation, and ability to work in a group.

 Official transcript(s)